SanjayM08/server_spot_yt_tf/README.md

-# Spotify and Youtube site Terraform
+# Terraform for Spotify and Youtube site

 - Terraform for Spotify, Youtube and Server.
 - Server is that host online on one instance.